 The Teaching Residents at Teachers College (TR@TC) program has been preparing teachers to work in high-need New York City schools since 2010.
 Currently, TR@TC is in its second funding cycle and has developed into an 18-month teaching residency program that prepares students to be certified to teach in one of three areas:

-As is true with teaching, the process of learning to teach is one that is filled with complexity and nuance.
-Our aim over the course of the program is to support our students (Teaching Residents) in developing the foundational skills, mindsets, and knowledges that are integral for a career in teaching to be a life-long pursuit.
-Thus, TR@TC2 is designed to provide a balanced experience that integrates opportunities for residents to engage in clinically-rich, intensive teaching practice side-by-side with a Mentor Teacher, who is a classroom teacher of record in a NYC public school.
-Residents also engage with coursework designed to introduce and enhance understandings of important theoretical underpinnings that guide pedagogical and instructional decision-making integral to teaching practice.
+As is true with teaching, the process of learning to teach is complex and nuanced.
+Our aim over the course of the program is to support our students in developing the foundational skills, mindsets, and knowledges integral for a life-long career as a teacher.
+TR@TC2 is designed to provide a balanced experience that integrates opportunities for residents to engage in clinically-rich, intensive teaching practice side-by-side with a Mentor Teacher, a classroom teacher of record in a NYC public school.
+Residents also take coursework designed to introduce and enhance understandings of important theoretical underpinnings that guide pedagogical and instructional decision-making integral to teaching practice.

 If you have questions about the TR@TC2 program, we encourage you to contact us at email@example.com.

 Zankel Building 411

 TR@TC2's partnership organizations:

 If you didn't get a chance to see it live here at Teachers College, we have an archived livestream of the 2016 Teacher as Activist: Bridging the Educational Divide event with Drs.
 Lisa Delpit and Chris Emdin.